Academic Information and Policies

 • Setting fires or creating an open flame without prior authorization.

-• Bringing an animal not trained to assist persons with disabilities into buildings; bringing unleashed or unlicensed animals on University-owned or controlled property; leaving any animal on campus unattended.
+• Bringing an animal not trained to assist persons with disabilities into buildings, bringing unleashed or unlicensed animals on university-owned or controlled property, and leaving any animal on campus unattended.

-• Knowingly violating the terms of any disciplinary sanction imposed in accordance with this Code.
+• Knowingly violating the terms of any disciplinary sanction imposed by this Code.

 • Failure to appear at a disciplinary conference or hearing when requested.